-Music is an important part of worship at Grayswood.
+Music plays an important part of worship at Grayswood

 At All Saints we are justly proud of our 20-strong enthusiastic robed choir with adults and children; it is indeed a village choir to suit a village church.
 There is a weekly practice on Friday evenings, and all members attend regularly and lead worship each Sunday at the 10 am service, including the Junior Choristers (there are few choirs in the County which are fortunate to have Juniors!).